-You can partially block a large project such an afghan, you don’t need to get the entire project wet.
+You can partially block a large project such as an afghan, you don’t need to get the entire project wet.
 If your corners are rolling up but the edges are ok, just block that particular part of the project.

 Is crochet blocking permanent?

 Wet & steam blocking are not permanent.
-While some natural fibers, such as wool, might have a good “memory” and keep their shape after re-washing, other fibers, such as acrylic, might need reshaping after wash.
+While some natural fibers, such as wool, might have a good “memory” and keep their shape after re-washing, other fibers, such as acrylic, might need reshaping after washing.

 There is one exception when blocking acrylic yarn is permanent and that is when you overdo the steam block.
-Overheating the acrylic fibers will partially melt them and will give your work a nice drape which will be permanent.
+Overheating the acrylic fibers will partially melt them and will give your work a nice drape that will be permanent.
 USE THIS TECHNIQUE WITH CAUTION!
 It can not be undone.

 Can acrylic yarn be blocked?